megel/powerapps-helper/README.md

 * Command **"Power Apps: Pack and Upload Solution"**, which import the solution into a Crm Environment
 * Command **"Power Apps: Download and Unpack Power App"** extract the Downloaded App in the folder `<SourceFolder>/CanvasApps/<PowerAppName>_msapp_src`
 * Command **"Publish Customizations"** publish the changes of a Solution, CanvasApp, Connector, Workflow in the related Crm Environment
+* Command **"Power Apps: Visualize Dataverse Environments"** collect dependency information of all solutions in this environment and render a [Graphviz](https://graphviz.org/) graph.

 The extension adds the PowerApps View to VSCode, which gets a list of your PowerApps Environments from **[PowerApps API](https://docs.microsoft.com/en-us/connectors/powerappsforappmakers/#get-connectors)**